christiangenco/christiangenco.github.io/things.md

 ## Clothing

+* [Woolly Clothing Co.
+Men's **Merino Wool Short Sleeve V-Neck** (190 GSM)](http://amzn.to/2tgkQyJ): my secret weapon when traveling - Merino Wool is magical.
+Two of these can get me through any trip of any duration in a backpack.
+* [**Merino Wool Socks**](http://amzn.to/2ubNd3T): comes in a three pack, but you could get by with only packing two pairs (see above).
+* [Woolly Clothing Co.
+Men's **Merino Wool Long Drop Boxer Brief** (190 GSM)](http://amzn.to/2uB2kF8): two pairs (one packed, one you wear) and you've got all the underwear you need for a month of backpacking across Europe (see above).
 * [Express Slim Fit **Flex Stretch Khaki Chino Pant**](http://www.express.com/clothing/men/slim-fit-flex-stretch-khaki-chino-pant/pro/3082633/cat1830015): express clothing fits me well, and the flexable material makes these really versitile.
 I wear them in any situation wherein I need long pants.
 * [Express Flex Stretch Textured **V-Neck Tee**](http://www.express.com/clothing/men/flex-stretch-textured-vtoneck-tee/pro/5051597/cat1920001): ditto on fit and flexible material.
-I have about eight of these in different colors.
+I have about eight of these in different colors, though I'm slowly replacing them with Merino Wool.
-* A custom-made cashmere wool black suit: when my wife and I were studying abroad in Vietnam, one of the local attractions was a row of tailors that could make anything you wanted in any fabric to your exact size.
+* A custom-made cashmere wool **black suit**: when my wife and I were studying abroad in Vietnam, one of the local attractions was a row of tailors that could make anything you wanted in any fabric to your exact size.
 I got a perfectly fitting suit with two silk shirts for about $100.
 We plan to fly back with empty suitcases and get new wardrobes made.
 * A half dozen basketball shorts, branded tshirts, socks, and boxer briefs: easily replacable, and not particularly notable.
 Worth putting more thought into.

 ### Shoes